 Even if they were created to support garden beds, they would have some effect on your home when they fail and the general landscape shifts.

 The Retaining Wall May Not Be Professionally Built

 There is an assumption when purchasing a property that the retaining walls were professionally installed, but this is not always the case.
 Queensland legislation does allow for some retaining wall work to be completed by an unlicensed professional or landowner.
 For the retaining wall building code, refer to the Building Development Code in the Non-Mandatory Parts section.

-Whether it was built by you or a professional, a retaining wall check can prevent costly damages to your home.
+Whether it was built by you or a professional, a retaining wall check by an independent building inspector can prevent costly damages to your home.

 Whether a retaining wall was built by a landowner or by the world champion of retaining walls – weather happens!